- July 10, 2016

 With this being said, you want your business to be mobile friendly.
 If you haven’t already made your website mobile responsive, the Google emperors are shaking their head in disgust.
 You’ll be punished by not having your site highly ranked.

 This means less visibility.
 Lack of awareness.
-Marketing dollars thrown out the window.
+Marketing dollars are thrown out the window.

 Ensure anyone can access your website from a mobile device.
 Your consumers should be able to use it just as efficiently as they would from a desktop.
 Allow them to learn about you, buy from you, and share the word about you from your website.

-The list of benefits of being mobile friendly are almost endless.
-Here’s a few:
+The list of benefits of being mobile friendly is almost endless.
+Here are a few:

 - Create Brand Awareness

 - Can Convert Visitors to Customers